Qila Mihan Singh

 Qila Mihan Singh is a town of Gujranwala District in the Punjab province of Pakistan.
 It was established by the Sikh Mann Sardars of Mughalchak.
-It is located at 32°6'0N 74°5'0E at 222 metres (731 feet) above sea level.
+It is located at 32.06°N 74.05°E at 222 metres (731 feet) above sea level.
 The town is named after Mihan Singh, a former Sikh governor of Kashmir, who is believed to have established the town.